Sonography Program Requirements

 All general education co-requisite and Sonography courses in the Sonography curricula must be completed with a grade of “C” or better for a student to progress to the next semester of the Program.
 If a student receives a grade of “D” or lower in any course of the curricula, he/she is withdrawn from the Program.
 A student may apply for re-admission to a Sonography Program one time only and must follow the Re-admission Policy found in the Sonography Student Handbook.
 A student withdrawn from a Sonography Program for academic dishonesty, falsification of documentation, confirmed substance abuse, change in criminal history, or removal from a clinical site for cause is not eligible for re-entry into any Sonography Program.

-A Sonography student will be assigned to a variety of clinical sites utilized by the Program and must have transportation to all assigned sites.
-A student may be assigned to any clinical site utilized by his/her Sonography Program.
-Sonography clinical sites are located in hospitals and physician office practices in Austin (various locations), San Marcos, Round Rock, Georgetown, Cedar Park, and Killeen.
-A student may not request assignment to a particular site for any reason.
+A student may be assigned to any clinical site utilized by the Sonography Program.* Clinical sites are located in various locations in Austin, San Marcos, Round Rock, Georgetown, Cedar Park, and Killeen.
+Students are assigned to a variety of clinical settings throughout the program and must have reliable transportation to any site.
+A student may not request an assignment to a particular site.